ASR1221/clothes_store/server/endPoints.md

       "country": "country of the user",
       "city": "city of the user",
       "district": "district of the user",
-      "nearestPoI": "nearest point of intrest to the user", "cartItemsCount": 3
+      "nearestPoI": "nearest point of intrest to the user" }
-   }
    ```